Kaciras/icodec/README.md

 The `png` module export extra members:

-- `reduceColors(buffer, width, height, options?)`: Reduces the colors used in the image at a slight loss, returns `Uint8Array`.
+- `reduceColors(imageData, options?)`: Reduces the colors used in the image at a slight loss, returns `Uint8Array`.
 - `type QuantizeOptions`: Type definition of the options in `reduceColors`.

 To use icodec in Node, just change the import specifier to `icodec/node`, and `loadEncoder`/`loadDecoder` will use `readFileSync` instead of `fetch` for file reading.